ObjectWeaver/ObjectWeaver/README.md

 </div>

-ObjectWeaver is the schema-first LLM orchestration engine that turns chaos into structure.
-It allows you to define your data model, route to the best models, and get guaranteed JSON back every time.
-By decomposing schemas into field-level tasks and processing them in parallel, ObjectWeaver ensures 100% valid output, reduces costs through model specialization, and improves performance.
+ObjectWeaver is a schema-first orchestration engine that sits between your application and your LLM providers.
+You describe a pipeline of tasks as a JSON schema: each field is a node in a task network with its own model, instructions, and dependencies.
+ObjectWeaver routes each field to the right model, processes independent fields in parallel, and wires the results together into a single JSON response.

 For complete documentation, examples, and guides, visit [our documentation](https://objectweaver.dev/docs).